 - (C) Sanction.
 In imposing any sanction authorized by Rule 46(f)(7)(A), the court may act sua sponte, on recommendation of the Board on Professional Responsibility, or on complaint of any person.
 To the extent feasible, the court must proceed in a manner consistent with its Rules Governing the Bar of the District of Columbia. - (8) Affiliation with the District of Columbia Bar. - (A) In General.
-A Special Legal Consultant licensed under Rule 46(f) is not a member of the District of Columbia Bar, but a Special Legal Consultant is considered an affiliate of the Bar subject to the same conditions and requirements as are applicable to an active or inactive member of the Bar under the court's Rules Governing the Bar of the District of Columbia, insofar as such conditions and requirements may be consistent with the provisions of Rule 46(f). - licensed, take the following oath before this court, unless granted permission to take the oath in absentia:

-"I, \\\\\\\, do solemnly swear (or affirm) that as a Special Legal Consultant with respect to the laws of \\\\\\, licensed by this court, I will demean myself uprightly and according to law."
+A Special Legal Consultant licensed under Rule 46(f) is not a member of the District of Columbia Bar, but a Special Legal Consultant is considered an affiliate of the Bar subject to the same conditions and requirements as are applicable to an active or inactive member of the Bar under the court's Rules Governing the Bar of the District of Columbia, insofar as such conditions and requirements may be consistent with the provisions of Rule 46(f). - (B) Oath.
+A Special Legal Consultant licensed under Rule 46(f) must, upon being so licensed, take the following oath before this court, unless granted permission to take the oath in absentia: "I, , do solemnly swear (or affirm) that as a Special Legal Consultant with respect to the laws of , licensed by this court, I will demean myself uprightly and according to law." - (g) Moral Character and General Fitness to Practice Law.
+The applicant has the burden of demonstrating, by clear and convincing evidence, that the applicant possesses good moral character and general fitness to practice law in the District of Columbia. - (h) Essential Eligibility Requirements. - (1) In General.
+In determining whether an applicant possesses the requisite good moral character and general fitness to be admitted to the Bar in the District of Columbia, the Committee must consider among other factors the following: - (A) misconduct in employment; - (B) acts involving dishonesty, fraud, deceit, or misrepresentation; - (C) abuse of legal process, including the filing of vexatious lawsuits; - (D) neglect of financial responsibilities; - (E) neglect of professional obligations; - (F) violation of an order of a court, including any child support order;